What can Bexley IASS offer you?

 - We will ensure you have someone impartial to talk to in confidence

-- Help you to express your views and resolve issues
+- Help you to prepare for meetings and be able to express your views and resolve issues

 - We will maintain information provided on a secure and confidential database

-- Provide advice and information via telephone and email
+- Provide advice and information via telephone, email and a website resource library

 - Provide up to date website information on matters relating to Special Educational Needs and / or Disabilities (SEND)

-- Maintain confidentiality, in accordance with local safeguarding procedures
+- Maintain confidentiality, in accordance with local safeguarding procedure

-The new minimum standards for Information Advice and Support Services (IASS) were released in September 2018:
+The minimum standards for Information Advice and Support Services (IASS) nationally was released in September 2018: